-Guinea-Bissau’s Minister of Public Health, Dr Magda Robalo, explains how vaccines do not just save lives, but transform countries by allowing more children to be educated and more people to thrive
+The Minister of Public Health in Guinea-Bissau, Dr Magda Robalo, explains how vaccines do not just save lives, but transform countries by allowing more children to be educated and more people to thrive.

 One in 10 children worldwide do not receive any vaccinations.

 That means that a tenth of children do not benefit from health improvements brought about by centuries of scientific research.
 This is a figure that increases to one in five in Africa, a shocking number that has no place in the 21st century.